mttaggart/entropyscan-rs/README.md

 We've added all the functionality we really wanted, so now we get to think about making our user interface a little nicer.
 In particular, it'd be nice if the output was nicer than just tab-separated fields.
 Let's make the default output a nice visual table.
 To accomplish this, we'll add another dependency: the [tabled](https://github.com/zhiburt/tabled) library.

+## Stage 8: Formats

+Our last order of business is to provide the user some options for output.
+The default table is nice, but we may want to make the data usable in other tools.
+For this, we'll provide 2 other options: CSV and JSON outputs, gated by the `-f` or `--format` options.
+This will be available for both `stats` and `scan` subcommands.

+This introduces an invaluable library: `serde-json`.